Drug Detox vs Drug Rehab

 - Provides a supportive environment during the critical early stages of recovery

-At TN Detox Center, our PHPs are tailored to each client’s specific needs and may vary in duration depending on their progress.
+At Tennessee Detox Center, our PHPs are tailored to each client’s specific needs and may vary in duration depending on their progress.
 Our team of experienced therapists and addiction specialists work closely with clients to develop individualized treatment plans that address your addiction.
 We can offer PHPs 5 days a week up to 8 hours per day.

 Intensive Outpatient Drug Rehab